newhax/newhax/README.md

 Fun Facts:

-  I believe coffee and code are best friends.
+ > I believe coffee and code are best friends.

-  Hire me to unlock the rest of the fun facts.
+ > Hire me to unlock the rest of the fun facts.

-  thank you